Accounts payable

 Accounts payable account [Cr.]

-5. When the payment is made to a creditor or payable:
+5. When the payment is made to a creditor or supplier:

-When the payment is made to payable or creditor, the accounts payable liability reduces which is recorded by making the following journal entry:
+When the payment is made to a payable or creditor, the accounts payable liability is reduced by recording the following journal entry:

 Accounts payable [Dr.]